Chile profile - Media

 National and local free-to-air TVs operate alongside extensive cable networks, which offer US and international networks.

 Radio is a key news source; there are hundreds of stations, most of them commercial.
 Spanish-owned Prisa Group is a major player.

 The constitution guarantees freedom of speech and of the media, and this is generally respected by the authorities.
 The media maintain their independence, criticise the government and cover sensitive issues.

-There were 10 million internet users by December 2011 (Internetworldstats).
-There are no restrictions on access, reports Freedom House.
+By 2012, 61% of Chileans were online (Internetlivestats.com), around 78% of the population.
+There are no restrictions on access, says Freedom House.

 - El Mercurio - daily